Hopeless (2023 film): Release

 Hopeless premiered in the Un Certain Regard section at the 2023 Cannes Film Festival on May 24, 2023.
 It was also invited to the 28th Busan International Film Festival in 'Korean Cinema Today - Special Premiere' section.

 Reception

+Box office

-As of October 14, 2023, the film has grossed at the local box office and accumulated 135,178 admissions from 976 screens.
+According to the Korean Film Council's integrated computer network, the film grossed at the local box office and accumulated 264,050 admissions from 976 screens.